imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Of course, if you disagree, that is totally fine and can configure UFW to suit your needs.

 Either way, ensuring that only traffic we explicitly allow is the job of a firewall.
-On Linux, the most common firewall is [iptables](https://en.wikipedia.org/wiki/Iptables). iptables, however, is rather complicated and confusing (IMHO).
+On Linux, the most common firewall is [`iptables`](https://en.wikipedia.org/wiki/Iptables). `iptables`, however, is rather complicated and confusing (IMHO).
 This is where UFW comes in.
-UFW simplifies the process of creating and managing iptables rules.
+UFW simplifies the process of creating and managing `iptables` rules.

-UFW works by letting you configure rules that:
+**UFW** works by letting you configure rules that:

 - **allow** or **deny**
 - **input** or **output** traffic